mfrisbey/WebServer/README.md

     * The source code is housed in a Git repository.
     * Development of the solution was done using Git Flow.
 All new development was done on the develop branch or on feature branches.
 Release branches were created whenever a new release of the server was cut.
-Hotfixes can be done on release branches.
+Hotfixes can be done from the master branch.
 All branches created during the development cycle are available in the repository on GitHub.
 * Maven Usage
     * The project uses Maven for simple compilation and resolution of dependencies.
     * The server is packaged into a single uber jar for convenient execution.